Fall 2014 Course Registration Instructions

 - System Speed and Connection: Submissions of course requests work most consistently and quickly in Polaris when the computer being used is wired with a cable rather than using the wireless network.
 This can be most crucial during Round 3 course registration since it operates on a first-come, first-served basis.
 Students may pick up a network cable at the IT Help Desk in Coles Tower.
-(If you plan to participate in Round 3 when it starts, pick up a cable before 5pm on Tuesday, December 3.)
+(If you plan to participate in Round 3 when it starts, pick up a cable before 5pm on Tuesday, April 29.)
 Another option is to go to an open computer lab to use a computer available there; students who have concerns about the reliability of their personal computers might benefit from this option as well.
-There will be people available to help with Round 3 course registration in the Kanbar Computer Lab on December 4, 7:00-8:00am.

 - Switching Sections or Labs: To swap one lab for another, or to swap one class section for another during Round 3, choose "Drop Course or Lab" from the drop-down for the section you wish to drop, enter the CRN for a section with openings to one of the boxes in the registration worksheet, and submit these two things at the same time.
 If the swap is not successful, carefully read all prompts and messages; be careful not to inadvertently drop yourself out of the course.